radio4000/supabase/readme.md

 The **Supabase** configuration for Radio4000.

 This repository will help you set up a working backend for Radio4000.
-The database can either run on the hosted Supabase offering or you can use your own server.
+The database can either run on the hosted Supabase platform, or you can use your own server.

 Later we'd like to help with